jlulloav/favorites_movie_trailers/README.md

 ### What's included

-Within the download you'll find the following directories and files.
+Within the download you'll find the following files.
 You'll see something like this:

 ```
-favorites_movies/
 ├── entertainment_center.py
 ├── favorites_movie_trailers.html
 ├── favorites_movie.py